Visit the institution website for COVID‑19 updates

 Months of entry

-Based on individual experience in architectural practice, students will be required to prepare a case study in 2 parts, 1 around a pre-contract issue and 1 around an issue arising during the construction phase of a contract.
-Records of experience will also be used to develop a critical career appraisal.
+Based on your own experience in architectural practice, you’ll be required to prepare a case study in two parts, one around a pre-contract issue and one around an issue arising during the construction phase of a contract.
+You’ll also use records of experience to develop a critical career appraisal.

 Information for international students